QuickDrop: Efficient Federated Unlearning by Integrated Dataset Distillation: Evaluation

-\textbf{Testing Accuracy.} Next, we compare the testing accuracy of \sys with our baselines on \cifar when unlearning a single class.
-Table~\ref{Tab:combined_accuracy_computation_comparison} shows the testing accuracy on the \fset and R-Set for different \ac{FU} approaches and after each stage (unlearning and recovery).
-The \emph{\fset} is the set of samples being unlearned, and the \emph{R-Set} is comprised of all other samples.
-Ideally, any \ac{FU} approach should achieve near-zero testing accuracy on the \fset after unlearning.
+Next, we compare the performance of \sys with our baselines on \cifar when unlearning a single class.
+Table~\ref{Tab:combined_accuracy_computation_comparison} shows the accuracy on the \fset and R-Set for different \ac{FU} approaches and after each stage (unlearning and recovery).
 We remark that there is no recovery stage for \retrainor.
-Table~\ref{Tab:combined_accuracy_computation_comparison} shows that, after the unlearning stage, all approaches effectively eliminate the knowledge of the target class in the model as the \fset testing accuracy is near zero (0.85\% for \sys).
-After recovery, \sgaor and \fump restore the accuracy of the R-Set close to the values achieved with \retrainor.
-The accuracy of \sys after recovery, 71.98\%, is lower than that of the baselines.
-This is because the synthetic samples generated do not represent the original dataset perfectly.
-However, additional fine-tuning of distilled datasets can close this gap, at the cost of additional computation (see Section~\ref{subsec:exp_dd_finetuning}).
-Nonetheless, we conclude that \sys effectively unlearns data samples with minimal impact on the remaining samples.
+Table~\ref{Tab:combined_accuracy_computation_comparison} shows that, after the unlearning stage, all approaches effectively eliminate the knowledge of the target class in the model as the \fset accuracy matches that of \retrainor which achieves $0.81\%$. \sys achieves $0.82\%$ on the F-set, demonstrating the effectiveness of synthetic samples for unlearning.
+After recovery, all baselines restore the accuracy of the R-Set close to the values achieved with \retrainor.
+The accuracy of \sys after recovery, $70.48\%$, is slightly lower than that of the baselines except for \federaser.
+This is because the synthetic samples do not perfectly represent the original dataset, as they are optimized for unlearning.
+However, additional fine-tuning of synthetic datasets can close this gap at the cost of additional computation (see Section~\ref{subsec:exp_dd_finetuning}).
+Nonetheless, we conclude that \sys effectively unlearns data samples with minimal impact on the performance of remaining samples.
+More importantly, \sys unlearns significantly more efficiently than the baselines, thanks to the synthetic samples, as we show in \Cref{subsubsec:comp_eff}.